 My counselor has very openly stated that I am going to “ruffle some feathers” and you can bet that I have.
 Here’s what I have learned (and I still have a long way to go):

 My map is mine to create and figure out on my own.
 Some people have an easy time doing this.
 I, however don’t.
 I look at everyone’s else’s maps and pick out all the good parts and try to make the best map for me based on what I see in others.
 Twisted I know 🙁

 Find Your Path!

 This can be through religion or spirituality or anything else.
 The point is that you have a path.
-You can chose the one that others lead or you can lead on your own path.
+You can chose the one that others lead or you can lead your own path.
 In the past, I’ve always chosen the path that others have led.
 One reason being, that I always feel that there is something to be learned from people and I am willing to follow them or walk beside them.
 And that is true.
 But unfortunately, it has been to the detriment of my own well being and in the process, I haven’t had my own path to follow.

-Take and Breath and GO!!
+Take A Breath and GO!!

 DO IT!!
 This thing called life is hard.
 I am moving forward in a new way of thinking and forming new relationships and either letting old ones pass or nourishing past hurt ones.
 Either way, I have to GO!
 Go where my heart leads me and not let others lead that way.
 Yep!
 I’m gonna “ruffle some feathers”, “rock the boat”, or whatever you want to call it.

 After 38 years of life, I am finally learning how to be the woman I am meant to be.
-Being a woman who is not only proud of what she believes in but also KNOWS that she believes in.
+Being a woman who is not only proud of what she believes in but also KNOWS what she believes in.
 A woman who is not going to live based on the standards of anyone else.
 It is a new me.
 It is a different me.
 It’s not the “me” that worries about what someone else is going to think of my thoughts or actions.
 I do have a loooooooong road ahead of me.
-My counselor is definitely going to get her $’s worth.
+My counselor is definitely going to get her $s worth.